Paddling Adventures on Lake County's Trails

 From tame Lake County trails to wilderness waterways, there are paddling adventures suitable for all ages and abilities.
 Bring your own canoe or kayak, or rent one during your visit.
 But don’t miss out on Central Florida’s favorite warm-weather outdoor fun – on the water!

-This article was brought to you by the Lake County Department of Tourism.
 To plan your trip to Lake County, visit www.lakecountyfl.com.